How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 El Hotelito ⭐️⭐️

-A cute simple hotel run by an Italian family.
-It’s located in downtown 10 minutes walk from the beach which is perfect for budget travelers.
+A cute, simple hotel run by an Italian family.
+It’s located in downtown, a minutes walk from the beach, which is perfect for budget travelers.
 The best part of this hotel is the cafe-restaurant offering Italian premium delicacies, including homemade cakes and delicious sandwiches with homemade bread and fresh cold cuts.